You need a family visa to live with a family member in the UK for more than 6 months.

 - humanitarian protection in the UK

-If you’re outside the UK, you can apply for a EEA family permit if your family member is from the European Economic Area or Switzerland.
+If you’re outside the UK, you can apply for a family permit if your family member is from the European Economic Area or Switzerland.

 There will be no change to the rights and status of EU nationals living in the UK, or UK nationals living in the EU, while the UK remains in the EU.

 When you cannot get a family visa

 In some circumstances you cannot apply for, or switch to, a family visa.

 Your family member has a work visa or student visa